k-privateai/k-privateai.github.io/_pages/meetings.md

 - We are constantly getting great feedback - quality of the talks are amazing (compared to other meetings in Silicon Valley), which [Sunghee](https://sungheeyun.github.io) could not agree more, extremely friendly atmosphere, open to everyone, etc.
 - We will need to extract younger demography, though.
-- Oh, [Hagoon](https://www.linkedin.com/in/hagoon-jang-79766a54/) joined the committee!
+- Right, [Hagoon](https://www.linkedin.com/in/hagoon-jang-79766a54/) joined the committee!
 Finally!
 Yeah! :)

 ### Photos